-If you're here, that probably means you've earned 100RR in Diamond 3 and made your way to Immortal 1.
+If you're here, that probably means you've earned 100RR in Ascendant 3 and made your way to Immortal 1.
 Congratulations on being at the top of your game, Agent.
 Now, you may have noticed that ranking works a bit differently at this level.

-For Iron through Diamond, you would go up a rank each time you reach 100RR.
+For Iron through Ascendant, you would go up a rank each time you reach 100RR.
 That's not the case for Immortal and Radiant players—as long as you keep winning, you keep earning RR... forever!
 To go from Immortal 1 to Immortal 2 and beyond, you'll have to meet certain regional RR thresholds.
 But before we dive into that, let's take a look at...

 To receive your rank in Act 2 or 3, you'll need to play 1 placement match.
 Your position on the leaderboard won't change, but your RR will be reduced by 90%.
 This means all Radiant players will be returned to an Immortal rank.
 Remember—Radiant represents our most elite Agents, so you’ll need to prove yourself once more to count yourself among them.